FOR IMMEDIATE RELEASE

 Last year, with the introduction of Girl Scouts’ Digital Cookie platform, nearly 160,000 Girl Scouts experienced a revolutionary update to the iconic Girl Scout Cookie Program.
 The leading multichannel entrepreneurial program for girls in grades K–12, the Digital Cookie platform enables girls in select councils to sell cookies through their own personalized cookie websites and/or face-to-face using a mobile transaction app, depending on their region.
 With this year’s upgrade to Digital Cookie 2.0, which includes interactive tools and age-appropriate website enhancements such as the “Cookie Booth Bounce” arcade game, a goal-setting calculator, a "Learning to Run a Business" section, and other fun and educational features, girls will explore ways to help others by investing their earnings back into their communities, as well as practice Internet safety.
 And with close to 90 percent of councils participating this cookie season, Digital Cookie 2.0 represents a continuing evolution toward one seamless platform and experience for all councils.
 Digital Cookie 2.0 was made possible with support from Dell and Visa.
 For more information, visit girlscouts.org/digitalcookie.

-To learn more about the gluten-free cookie varieties and find Girl Scouts selling cookies near you, visit www.girlscoutcookies.org, or use the official Girl Scout Cookie Finder app, free for your iOS or Android phone or mobile device.
+To learn more about the gluten-free cookie varieties and find Girl Scouts selling cookies near you, visit www.girlscoutcookies.org.
 In addition to the availability of new tablet versions, the app’s latest features include the ability to search cookie sales using selectable start dates, obtain driving directions to cookie booths, share photos on Instagram, find links to Girl Scout Cookie recipes, and vote for your favorite Girl Scout Cookies.

 We're Girl Scouts of the USA